rahulkapoor90/VITacademics-Enhancement-Suite/Extension for chrome/README.md

 3.Remove css bugs in coursepage

-4 .~~Remove moving spotlight and replace it with a static spotlight which shows all events.~~
+4 .Enhance moving spotlight with click-hide capability.

 5 .Update the functionality of VES to ~~online payment~~ and Registration , ADD/DROP .

-6 .~~Show Faculty messages on top of the message frame when page loads instead of marquee from bottom.~~
+6 .Show Faculty messages on top of the message frame when page loads instead of marquee from bottom.